SchweizerischeBundesbahnen/flutter-oidc/example/README.md

 MOBILE_REDIRECT_URL=<The redirect url of your mobile app>
 ```

 If you want to use other flavors you must create one `.env` file for each flavor.
 The content of the files may differ.
-Check the authenticator config factory functions defined in [flavor] to find out the exact content.
+Check the authenticator config factory functions defined in [flavor] to find out the exact content for each flavor.

 ## Run the app